evgenyneu/covid19/README.md

 ### Extrapolating the data

-**Attention**, the following plot was made for fun and is complete nonsense because it was bade with unrealistic model assumptions.
-The plot also extrapolates the data far into the future, which is silly.
+**Attention**, the following plot was made for fun and is complete nonsense because it was bade with unrealistic model assumptions, which are described below.
+The plot also extrapolates the data way far into the future, which is silly.

 ![Modelling COVID-19 confirmed cases with logistic function, extrapolated](https://github.com/evgenyneu/covid19/raw/master/plots/recent_extrapolated.png)